Return to the BUILD

 Finally, I slid the springs onto the long pegs of each connector.
 They fit easily and are quite snug with no glue required.
 Because certain hand/arm positions may pull on these springs, I may need to revisit these spring ends with a drop of glue.
 But, at this point, they seem to hold just fine:

 Our right forearm is now complete!
 Everything is looking great so far!
 We did not use the Right Shoulder Plate, but it is needed for the next issue, so keep it nearby.
-Everything in this issue is plastic, except for the metal Right Shoulder Plate.

 Issue 25 – Right Shoulder Details/Spring